ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

   `/home/` on Linux.

 As an example, suppose Ada wants to write a (relative) path from the `ada` directory to Charles' cool selfie.
-Using these shorcuts, she can write:
+Using these shortcuts, she can write:

 ```
 ../charles/cool_hair_selfie.jpg